DARA DODSON - BIO

 "Finally, I discovered the new method I was searching for so now, using fluid acrylics, mixed media really, pouring and pushing the paint on the canvas to depict the movement, and then torching to bring out the hidden personality, I create semi-abstract paintings of the ocean, using beautiful blues and greens plus metallic.
 I call them "Ocean Meditations."
 This work is at once exciting, maddening, calming, and yet exhilarating and I'm happy to say they have become very popular.
 I often hear comments such as 'I can feel my toes getting wet just looking at them', 'I can almost feel the ocean spray', and 'I want to dive right in!' "

 When her husband retired, they built a small home with a studio for her art.
 "Now, I paint pretty much full time and we travel far and wide.
 I also teach acrylic painting regularly, sharing with others the skill of painting as it was shared with me."

 Dara's studio is located in St Augustine, FL, the oldest city in the country, where the "old world" feel, the ocean, the history and beauty have drawn many artists to reside.
 A member of the National Oil and Acrylic Painters Society, the International Society of Acrylic Painters, and Acrylic Painters, USA, Dara shows her art regularly at both the St Augustine Art Association and the St Augustine Beach Art Studio and Gallery, and several other locations.
-She is represented by the OCEAN ART GALLERY in Flagler Beach, FL.
-Her work hangs in homes and businesses across the nation.
+She is represented by OCEAN ART GALLERY in Ormond Beach, Fl and REMBRANTZ GALLERY in St Augustine, FL Her work hangs in homes and businesses across the nation.